- All products are added to your cart.

 8.1 Procedures for removing lockout and / or tagout devices

-After completing required maintenance/service, the authorized employee(s) shall use the following procedures to remove LOTOTO devices and return operations back to normal.
+After completing the required maintenance/service, the authorized employee(s) shall use the following procedures to remove LOTOTO devices and return operations back to normal.

-Inspect area to ensure nonessential tools have been removed and that all personnel are clear of the equipment.
+Inspect the area to ensure nonessential tools have been removed and that all personnel are clear of the equipment.